MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Azure Virtual Machines (VMs) is a type of compute service that allows you to create and run virtual machines on the Azure platform.
 There's flexibility in choosing from different SKUs, operating systems, and configurations with various billing models.

 This article provides architectural recommendations are mapped to the principles of the [**Azure Well-Architected Framework pillars**](../pillars.md).

+> [!IMPORTANT]
+>
+> **How to use this guide:**
+>
-Each section presents architectural areas of concern along with design strategies localized to the technology scope.
-Also included are recommendations on technology capabilities that can help materialize those strategies.
+> Each section presents architectural areas of concern along with design strategies localized to the technology scope.
+>
+> Also included are recommendations on the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+Instead, they represent the key recommendations mapped to the design perspectives.
+Use the recommendations to build your proof-of-concept or optimize your existing environments.

 ##### Technology scope